chrismarquezz/classlink-integration-demo/README.md

 -   **Data Ingestion & Provisioning:** Connect to the ClassLink Roster Server API, fetch user, class, and enrollment data, and provision it into a cloud database.
 -   **SSO Authentication:** Implement Single Sign-On (SSO) using industry-standard protocols like OAuth2 and OIDC, allowing users to sign in with their existing ClassLink credentials.
--   **User-Facing Application:** A functional web interface that displays roster data in a meaningful way, with different views for different user roles.
+-   **User-Facing Application:** A functional web interface that displays roster data in a dashboard format, with different views for different user roles.

 ## Architecture Overview

 This application is built using a modern, **serverless architecture** on Amazon Web Services (AWS).
 This approach is scalable, cost-effective, and minimizes infrastructure management.
 The system is split into two distinct parts: a backend API and a frontend user interface.

--   **Backend:** A set of cloud functions and services responsible for all data handling.
+-   **Backend:** A set of cloud functions and services responsible for all data handling and authentication.
 -   **Frontend:** A separate Single-Page Application (SPA) that runs in the user's web browser and communicates with the backend via a secure HTTP API.

 ---